xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/PXL_20241017_185903265.NIGHT.webp" target="_blank" >}}

 We stayed at a cave house, a little outside the city center.
 We really enjoyed the cozy feeling they give you, but unfortunately, there is no natural light coming in.
-For our short stay we enjoyed it and would definitely choose it again.
+For our short stay, we enjoyed it and would definitely choose it again.
 After a good nights sleep, we started our day by visiting the open air museum.

 {{< figure src="/blog/cappadocia/PXL_20241018_083025556~2.webp"